kumarRaj/Timeline/backend/timeline/SpringBoot.md

 ComponentScan for classes with the following annotations @Controller, @Service, ....
 Bean class should also be defined as bean, using @Service or any other annotations.

+All Spring beans are managed - they "live" inside a container, called "application context".

+Each application has an entry point to that context.

+Autowiring happens by placing an instance of one bean into the desired field in an instance of another bean.
+Both classes should be beans, i.e. they should be defined to live in the application context.

+"living" in the application context?
+This means that the context instantiates the objects, not you. i.e. - you never make new ObjectImpl() - the container finds each injection point and sets an instance there.